poezio/slixmpp/docs/getting_started/echobot.rst

 -----------------

 Here then is what the final result should look like after working through the guide above.
-The code can also be found in the SleekXMPP `examples directory <http://github.com/fritzy/SleekXMPP/tree/master/examples>`_.
+The code can also be found in the Slixmpp `examples directory <http://github.com/fritzy/Slixmpp/tree/master/examples>`_.

 .. compound::